-But how are these companies meeting security challenges on AWS?
+But how are these companies meeting AWS cloud security challenges?
 Is the cloud really secure enough for consumer data?

 The security of the cloud, a.k.a. the security of the physical and staff resources of AWS, is usually the biggest worry.
 Here are some resources to help you gauge AWS’ commitment to security: